Tākaka: Eureka boarding house

 The Eureka boarding house was built in 1906.
 A milk bar was added to the front of the building in the 1950s.
 It has since been modified further to provide more shop frontage.

 Golf course

-The Takaka golf course had a number of homes on local farms before shifting to Crown land at Clifton that was able to be rented for a token amount in perpetuity in 1959.
+The Takaka Golf Club had a number of homes on local farms before shifting to Crown land at Clifton that was able to be rented for a token amount in perpetuity in 1959.